 Be it further resolved, that the Student Assembly urges the University administration to adopt transparent, enforceable standards for speaker selection that prioritize human rights, international law, and student safety,

-Be it finally resolved, that the University be called upon to reaffirm its commitment to academic integrity by rejecting programming that sanitizes, legitimizes, or rehabilitates the public image of46individuals responsible for mass violence and systemic human rights abuses.
+Be it finally resolved, that the University be called upon to reaffirm its commitment to academic integrity by rejecting programming that sanitizes, legitimizes, or rehabilitates the public image of individuals responsible for mass violence and systemic human rights abuses.